iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 .. tip::
    Add nodes when activity is low to limit disruption.

    During the period, the cluster is fully operational and clients are unaware that a node is joining the cluster.

-   For more information on data migration, see :ref:`data-migration`.
+   For more information on data migration, see :ref:`data.migration`.

 .. figure:: qdb_add_node_process/05_qdb_cluster_at_end.png
    :scale: 50%